OlivierBarbier/Zuora-Soap-Api/doc.md

 At this stage, you've got a set of classes that represent the different Zuora domain objects you want to manipulate.

 The most important class is ZuoraService.
-This class is, obviously not a Zuora object but it is more a technical class which enable you to make SOAP calls to Zuora.
+This class is, obviously not a Zuora object but it is more a technical class which enables you to make SOAP calls to Zuora.

-As Zuora is requiring you to call `login` before you can use any other SOAP calls, you will have to perform some changes in the ZuoraService class.
+As Zuora requires you to call `login` before you can use any other SOAP calls, you will have to perform some changes in the ZuoraService class.

 ### Few changes to ZuoraService class

 In the ZuoraService class, you will find the login call represented by a method of the same name.
-This method return a session token that you'll have to pass to any other call you'll want to use.
+This method returns a session token that you'll have to pass to any other call you'll want to use.

-So, in the ZuoraService class, wsld2phpgenerator generate the `login` call that way:
+So, in the ZuoraService class, wsld2phpgenerator generates the `login` call that way:

 ```php
 public function login(login $parameters)